 The body is also made up of muscles that release helpful chemicals into our system when we exercise.
 So stretch those arms and legs.
 Get some motion in your body in order to get the blood flowing.
 A fifteen-minute walk a few times a week may work wonders.

 These four suggestions are quite basic, but perhaps they will serve as a good reminder for us when we are weighed down by the mud of life.
-Remember, as Christians we have reason for great hope.
-May God grant us persevering faith, especially in the dark times.
+Remember, as Christians, we have a reason for great hope.
+May God grant us persevering faith, especially when we are struggling with depression.